-Dr. Larry Shore teaches courses on Media, Sports and Society, International Communications, Internet and Society, and Media and Politics.
+Dr. Larry Shore teaches courses on Media, Sports and Society; Global Communications; Internet and Society, and Media and Politics.

 His research interests include media and telecommunications policy in the United States and globally, the impact of new media, and the effect of news on public opinion and foreign policy.
 In the area of media and sports his interests include issues of sport and race, women and sports, and sports and national identity.

-Dr. Shore also teaches a course, together with Professor Carolyn Somerville in the Political Science Department, on South Africa and Southern Africa in the Thomas Hunter Honors Program.
+Dr. Shore also periodically teaches a course, together with Professor Carolyn Somerville in the Political Science Department, on South Africa and Southern Africa After Apartheid in the Thomas Hunter Honors Program.
 A key part of this course is the weekend long Southern Africa Simulation Game.

-At Hunter College he has served as a member of the Thomas Hunter Honors Program and the Policy and Curriculum Committee of the Human Rights Program at Roosevelt House.
-In 2014 he helped organize a conference at Roosevelt House: South Africa: Twenty Years After Apartheid.
+He has served on various committees at Hunter College- most recently the Thomas Hunter Honors Program and the Policy and Curriculum Committee of the Human Rights Program at Roosevelt House.
+In 2014, he helped organize a conference at Roosevelt House: South Africa: Twenty Years After Apartheid.
 He was the Director of the Hunter College/University of Cape Town Partnership Program.
 He is on the Executive Committee of the Faculty Delegate Assembly and a member of the Hunter College Senate.

 At the department level, he has served on and off for many years as a department advisor.
 He was the director of the Film & Media Studies Internship Program for many years and helped it develop into the largest film and media internship program in New York.